Deborah Asnis: West Nile discovery in the United States

 In August 1999, Deborah Asnis, an infectious disease specialist at Flushing Hospital Medical Center in Queens, noticed two male patients who were suffering from similar, unusual symptoms.
 The two patients, aged 60 and 75 respectively, were exhibiting sudden paralysis in their arms and legs, as well as disorientation and high fevers.
 Lab testing also showed elevated numbers of white blood cells within the spinal fluid of both males.
 None of the patients were responding to antiviral drugs.
 Possible early hypothesizes included botulism, viral encephalitis, Guillain–Barré syndrome, or meningitis, but none of these illnesses exactly matched the symptoms.
 Asnis decided to pursue a more concrete diagnosis by contacting authorities and other colleagues.

 Asnis contacted Marcelle Layton, the New York City Department of Health's chief epidemiologist, on Monday, August 23, 1999, to report her patients' symptoms.
 Layton advised Asnis to send samples of the patients' blood and spinal fluid to the New York State Department of Health in Albany for further analysis.
 By Friday, August 27, 1999, just four days after Asnis had contacted Layton, two additional patients had been identified in Queens.
 The number rose to eight by Sunday, August 29, at Flushing Hospital Medical Center and other hospitals in Queens.
 All of the early patients resided within a few miles of one another.
 They were also frequent gardeners in the evenings.

 The Centers for Disease Control and Prevention (C.D.C.) initially identified the mystery illness as St. Louis encephalitis on September 3, 1999.
 The city of New York began widespread spraying for mosquitos later that same day.
-However, laboratory testing continued to determine a definitive cause of the symptoms.
+However, laboratory testing continued to be unable to determine a definitive cause of the symptoms.

 The U.S. federal government revised its diagnosis from St. Louis encephalitis to West Nile virus on September 27, 1999, citing research by Duane J. Gubler, a C.D.C. expert on arborviruses, as well as several bird deaths in the Bronx, located to the north of Queens.

 Deborah Asnis was credited by health experts with the early identification of West Nile virus in the United States.
 Her actions likely prevented a more widespread outbreak.
 In their 2003 book, "The New Killer Diseases: How the Alarming Evolution of Germs Threatens Us All," authors Elinor Levy and Mark Fischetti praised Dr. Asnis' response to the symptoms, writing that, "Asnis did something other doctors might not have bothered to do."
 They elaborated that, "One of the worst problems with our disease-detection system is that many doctors never report cases of strange symptoms, either because they are unsure of the disease they are facing, they're ignorant of the reporting requirement, or they simply never get around to it.
 Deborah Asnis was highly conscientious."